 Students have the opportunity to become models of sustainable living in campus residential housing.
 You can have a large positive impact by reducing your energy consumption and waste in your personal living habits.
 The guide suggests tips to reduce your environmental impact in terms of power and water consumption, waste management, transportation and purchasing.
-This guide includes information about the LEED registered facilities in the Loy Center.
+This guide includes information about the LEED for Homes certified facilities in the Loy Center.

 RecycleMania is a friendly competition among college and university recycling programs in the United States that provides the campus community with a fun, proactive activity in waste reduction.
-Over a 8-week period, campuses compete in different contests to see which institution can collect the largest amount of recyclables per capita, the largest amount of total recyclables, the least amount of trash per capita, or have the highest recycling rate.
+Over an 8-week period, campuses compete in different contests to see which institution can collect the largest amount of recyclables per capita, the largest amount of total recyclables, the least amount of trash per capita, or have the highest recycling rate.

 POWERless is an energy competition among the residence halls to increase energy conservation awareness and practices.
 Students compete to reduce the energy use in their building, based on baseline power consumption.
 The winner is the building with the largest percentage energy reduction over the course of the competition.

 Compete to Conserve is a new component of POWERless.
 Students form teams and then earn points for their team based on different conservation and education actions.
 With prizes given away every week and at the end of the competition, there are more opportunities to conserve energy and win prizes!